Connecticut College Costs 2026

 Connecticut College Costs Overview

 Connecticut is home to 6+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at CT public universities is $14,400 per year, which is 32% above the national average of $10,940.
+The average in-state tuition at CT public universities is $14,400 per year, which is 32% above the national planning benchmark of $10,940.
 When you add room and board ($14,800/year), the total annual cost of attending a public university in Connecticut reaches $29,200.

 Private universities in Connecticut average $46,200 per year in tuition alone, making a 4-year private degree approximately $244,000 including room and board.
 For students seeking a more affordable path, Connecticut community colleges charge an average of just $4,700 per year, offering significant savings for the first two years before transferring to a four-year institution.